 Luna Lovegood and her father's surprise that the March edition of The Quibbler had sold out and needed to be re-printed.

-How Professor Umbridge banning The Quibbler meant that every student had read the article about Harry and many were carrying magically disguised copies.
+How Professor Umbridge banning The Quibbler meant that every student had read the article about Harry and many of them were carrying magically disguised copies.

 The children of named Death Eaters - Draco Malfoy, Vincent Crabbe, Theodore Nott and Gregory Goyle - together in the Library planning their revenge.